For Teens: Understanding Vaginitis

 Yeast infections may cause discharge that looks like cottage cheese.
 There can also be intense itching or burning in the vagina.

 Medications can cure all types of vaginitis.
 For trichomoniasis, your partner also needs to be treated.
 Otherwise, they can pass it back to you.
 To limit yeast infections, wash with mild soap and water.
 Don’t douche.
 Wearing cotton underwear can also help limit yeast infections.
+Change out of clothes that are wet, like exercise clothes or bathing suits, as soon as possible.

 If You Don’t Get Treated